Moguri/prototype-mercury/docs/gdd.rst

 Intro
 -----

-You are a Golem Master and you want to be the best there ever was.
+You are a Golemist and you want to be the best there ever was.
-So, grab some Golems, raise them big and strong, and do battle with other Golem Masters in a tactical combat system.
+So, grab some Golems, raise them big and strong, and do battle with other Golemists in a tactical combat system.

 This game is inspired by: